Quanah Parker Star House

-The Quanah Parker Star House, with stars painted on its roof, is located in the city of Cache, county of Comanche, in the U.S. state of Oklahoma.
-It was added in 1970 to the National Register of Historic Places listings in Comanche County, Oklahoma.
+The Quanah Parker Star House is located in the city of Cache, county of Comanche, in the U.S. state of Oklahoma.

+Featuring distinctive stars painted on its roof, it is the former home of Quanah Parker, and was added in 1970 to the National Register of Historic Places listings in Comanche County, Oklahoma.

 Background

 After Comanche chief Quanah Parker's surrender in 1875, he lived for many years in a reservation tipi.
 Parker decided that he needed living quarters more befitting his status among the Comanches, and more suitable to his position as a spokesperson for the white cattle owners.
 In order to accommodate his multiple wives and children, this two-story ten-room clapboard house with ten-foot ceilings and a picket fence was constructed for Parker.
 Request for financial assistance was denied by the United States Government.
 Parker's friends in the cattle business, in particular 6666 Ranch owner Samuel Burk Burnett, financed the building of the house, circa 1890.